pthu/sahd/docs/words/great_man.md

 <a href="#CRM">Root and Comparative Material A.1</a> above), and therefore it is not a member, even loosely, of the ‘deliverance’ word-group.

 ## Bibliography

+For the abbreviations see the
+<a href="/sahd/store/abbreviations/">List of Abbreviations</a>.

 <div style="padding-left: 22px; text-indent: -22px;">
 Dillmann 1891<br>